Sexy Voice and Robo: Manga

 In North America, Viz Media released the series in a single 400-page volume on July 19, 2005.

-Volume list
+Volumes

 Drama

 An 11-episode Japanese television drama, starring Kenichi Matsuyama as Robo and Suzuka Ohgo as Nico, was broadcast on Nippon TV from April 10 to June 19, 2007.

 Reception

-Sexy Voice and Robo won the Grand Prize of the Manga Division at the 6th Japan Media Arts Festival in 2002.
+Sexy Voice and Robo won the Grand Prize of the Manga Division at the sixth Japan Media Arts Festival in 2002.